SAP/openui5-website/data/events/ui5ers-41.md

 a directly comparison the bootstrap performance between OpenUI5 1.x and 2.x, highlighting the significant improvements achieved.
 They will conclude their segment by offering a glimpse into the future, discussing how library chunking will further optimize UI5 application loading.

 Then we head towards dynamic theming with CSS Custom Properties, fully supported in OpenUI5 since version 1.127.
-Peter Mussig will take us through the process of developing and theming custom UI5 controls using CSS Custom Properties.
+Peter Muessig will take us through the process of developing and theming custom UI5 controls using CSS Custom Properties.
 He will demonstrate how to seamlessly integrate your custom controls with existing
 OpenUI5 themes, enabling effortless switching between them.
 Furthermore, Peter will introduce the updated Theming Parameter Toolbox, which now includes all available CSS Custom Properties, providing developers with a invaluable resource for efficient and effective custom control theming.